 - Professor, Biochemistry, Boston University School of Medicine

-- Director, Evans Center for Interdisciplinary Biomedical Research, Boston University School of Medicine
+- Founding Director, Evans Center for Interdisciplinary Biomedical Research, Boston University

 - Director, Master of Science Program in Biomedical Research, Medicine, Boston University School of Medicine

 - Graduate Faculty (Primary Mentor of Grad Students), Boston University School of Medicine, Graduate Medical Sciences